-Peace Industry offers an extraordinarily unique and inspired take on the world's oldest hand made area rug.
+Peace Industry is a producer, and retailer of handmade felt area rugs, the original Persian rug.
 Dating back to 6000BC, wool felt rugs were made by nomads of the Central Asian Steppes.
-They remained mostly unknown outside of the region until Dodd and Melina Raissnia built their own felt rug workshop in Iran and created a modern collection of rugs based on Melina's work as a painter and graphic designer.
+They remained mostly unknown outside of the region until Dodd Raissnia and Melina Finkelstein built their own felt rug workshop in Iran and created a modern collection of rugs based on Melina's work as a painter and graphic designer.
 Peace Industry area rugs are made from 100% carpet grade lamb's wool and natural dyes.
 They are entirely chemical free, reversible, have no backing, and do not require a rug pad.
-Visit the Peace Industry showroom in San Francisco, Bay Area.
+Visit the Peace Industry showroom in Stockholm.

 An Ancient Craft Revitalized

 In 1999 Dodd gave Melina a small felt rug that he found in a craft shop in Tehran.
-Melina fell in love with the charming and folkloric felt hearth rug and then she fell in love with Dodd.
+Melina fell in love with the charming and folkloric felt hearth rug and wanted to learn more about the tradition.
 Their initial search for information or books that would offer clues about the rug revealed an obscure and undocumented craft.
-In 2002 they were married and starting a family when they decided to travel to Iran to look for felt rugs and felt makers.
+In 2002 they decided to travel to Iran to look for felt rugs and felt makers.

 They began their search at the main bazaar in Tehran where hundreds of thousands of Persian rugs are sold.
 Not only were there no felt rugs available but no one had any idea where they could be found.
 From Tehran they traveled to nomadic mountain camps in Azerbaijan and villages finding evidence of a lost art form.
 After several more trips and countless glasses of tea they found a few old men who were practicing the ancient art of felt making.
 It became apparent that this ancient and unknown tradition would die out quickly if nothing changed.